Subscribe to join thousands of other ecommerce experts

 Quiz question: How many different attributes can a Google Shopping feed have?
 The answer is 46.
 That’s close to 42 which is the ultimate answer to everything.
 Do you need them all?
 Definitely not.
 But for a working product feed, you need at least 11 of them.

 Most of them are NOT mandatory, but you need at least ten attributes for a working Shopping Feed.
 Don’t misunderstand me: Usually, it’s better to use more than the mandatory attributes.
 But you need at LEAST 11.
 We wrapped these attributes into a SlideShare presentation to make things easier for you.

-First, you’ll get an overview and some basics about the Product Feed.
-It is important to understand why the Product Feed is the “heart” of your Shopping campaigns.
-Therefore we’ll give you also some hints which format you can use and compare them.
+First, you’ll get an overview and some basics about the product feed.
+It is important to understand why the product feed is the “heart” of your Shopping campaigns.
+Therefore, we’ll give you some hints which format you can use and will compare them.
 Each format has individual advantages and disadvantages.

-Many people (especially Google Shopping newbies) are also looking for examples how a Product Feed “looks” like.
-Well, you may say “A Feed is just a huge file filled with data” but people are curious and some may better understand coherencies if they see how a feed looks like.
+Many people (especially Google Shopping newbies) also look for examples how a product feed should “look” like.
+Well, you may say “A feed is just a huge file filled with data” but people are curious and some may better understand coherencies if they see how a feed looks like.
 That’s the reason we also include a lot of examples.

 All mandatory attributes